 This elongated palace surrounded by two man-made lakes gets its name for two reasons.
 One its shadow makes it look like a ship.
 The second and the more important reason is that when the lakes on both sides are full, the palace feels like floating in a sea.
 You can only imagine the focus on water management in Mandu in the name itself.

-Roaming around the royal complex in Mandu, at every step you either meet a water body or a water channel that is aesthetically intrinsic to the design of the palace.
+Roaming around the royal complex, at every step you either meet a water body or a water channel that is aesthetically intrinsic to the design of the palace.

 Munj Lake & Kapoor Lake

 Two swimming pools one in the shape of a Koorma or Tortoise and the other in the shape of a flower are a part of Jahaj Mahal.
 Located at two different levels, these are the best examples of how you can integrate the aesthetics with the practical needs of the water.
 What amazes me is that they could not only store water well but channel it in such a way that they could easily afford a water luxury like swimming pools.

 The swimming pool on top has channels with curvaceous designs leading to the pool.
 It is such a lovely way to channelize the water.
 Our guide told us that these channels were filled with sand to filter the water.
 Some other resources say that channels helped slow down the flow of water into the pool.
 Whatever may be the reason, I hope our modern architects learn from this aesthetics.

 This is a unique well that I have seen anywhere.
 It is a usual large well, fed by the rainwater.
 The inside of Champa Bavdi is square while its wall is round with niches in it.
 The innovation lies in building multiple stories of living apartments surrounding this round wall.
-Believe it or not, there are four storeys of living quarters of the palace surrounding this.
+Believe it or not, there are four stories of living quarters of the palace surrounding this.
 The final level is almost at the level of Munj Lake.